biancaghiurutan/nexmo-developer/_tutorials/retrieve-conversation-details.md

 ## Call your Nexmo Number

-Dial your Nexmo Number with phone 1.
-The inbound call is forwarded to your second phone, phone 2.
-Answer the call on phone 2.
+Dial your Nexmo Number with phone 1 (Alice).
+The inbound call is forwarded to your second phone, phone 2 (Bob).
+Answer the call on phone 2 (Bob).
 Do not cancel the call at this point.

 Now check the logging produced by your webhook server.
 You should see something similar to: